Jorsorokin/neo-matlab/README.md

 # neo-matlab
-A MATLAB-interpretation of [NEO](http://neuralensemble.org/neo/), a python package for organizing large datasets of multi-channel extracellular recordings.
+A MATLAB interpretation of [NEO](http://neuralensemble.org/neo/), a python package for organizing large datasets of multi-channel extracellular recordings.

 Neo-matlab is an all-purpose, modular package for analyzing and organizing large-scale electrophysiology recordings.
 While other excellent packages exist for a similar purpose (see "MClust", "KlustaKwik", "Spike2", and "SimpleClust" for some examples), each has its own shortcomming (including strict dependence on specific file formats, limited sorting routines, and lack of an integrated heirarchical organization system) that the neo-matlab package is aimed at resolving.